-In order to determine those eligible to compete at the Canadian Finals Rodeo, and to determine the Canadian champions in those events not held at the Canadian Finals Rodeo, the following rules with respect to point awards shall apply:
+In order to determine those eligible to compete at the Canadian Finals Rodeo, and to determine the Canadian Champions in those events not held at the Canadian Finals Rodeo, the following rules with respect to point awards shall apply:

 - 1. One point shall be given for each dollar (\$1) of purse and entry fee money won in each major and optional event. - 2.
 Approved rodeos and special events shall be the only rodeos or contests at which points shall be awarded by the Association for Canadian finalist or championship standings. - a.
-All-around and high-point earnings will only be earned at approved rodeos.
+All around and high point earnings will only be earned at approved rodeos.
 Special events are excluded. - 3.
-A go-round must be completed in an event before points will be awarded in that event. - 4.
-Points will be awarded at a postponed or rescheduled rodeo.
+A go-round must be completed in an event before points will be awarded in that event.